Mintbase/Grants-Program/applications/SaaS3.md

 <img src="https://user-images.githubusercontent.com/95557343/157394572-683ee606-7e25-4755-adbb-de88c456fe8c.jpg" width="512">

 2. **dRuntime**
 dRuntime refers to a decentralized docker runtime which execute dAPIs in a network of distributed computing resources.
-It is essentially an off-chain technique to scaling up computation for on-chain runtime, such as WASM or EVM in Polkadot or Ethereum networks.
+It is essentially an off-chain technique to scaling up computation for on-chain runtime, such as WASM or EVM in Mintbase or Ethereum networks.

 3. **dCache**
 dRuntime cache is a 3-level caching mechanism to guarantee high performance and large throughput for dRuntime.